stratum-mining/sv2-spec/05-Mining-Protocol.md

 - Merkle root, deterministically computed from:
   - Coinbase transaction: typically 4-8 bytes, possibly much more.
   - Transaction set: practically unbounded space.
-    All roles in Stratum v2 MUST NOT use transaction selection/ordering for additional hash space extension.
+    All roles in Stratum v2 must not use transaction selections for additional hash space extension.
-    This stems both from the concept that miners/pools should be able to choose their transaction set freely without any interference with the protocol, and also to enable future protocol modifications to Bitcoin.
+    This stems both from the concept that miners should be able to choose their transaction set freely without any interference with the protocol, and also to enable future protocol modifications to Bitcoin.
-    In other words, any rules imposed on transaction selection/ordering by miners not described in the rest of this document may result in invalid work/blocks.
+    In other words, any rules imposed on transaction selections or orders by miners not described in the rest of this document may result in invalid work or blocks.

-Mining servers MUST assign a unique subset of the search space to each connection/channel (and therefore each mining device) frequently and rapidly enough so that the mining devices are not running out of search space.
+Mining servers must assign a unique subset of the search space to each connection or channel frequently and rapidly enough so that the mining devices are not running out of search space.
 Unique jobs can be generated regularly by:

-- Putting unique data into the coinbase for each connection/channel, and/or
+- Putting unique data into the coinbase for each connection or channel, or
-- Using unique work from a work provider, e.g. a previous work update (note that this is likely more difficult to implement, especially in light of the requirement that transaction selection/ordering not be used explicitly for additional hash space distribution).
+- Using unique work from a work provider, e.g. a previous work update.
+As a note,  this is likely more difficult to implement, especially in light of the requirement that transaction selections not be used explicitly for additional hash space distribution.

 This protocol explicitly expects that upstream server software is able to manage the size of the hashing space correctly for its clients and can provide new jobs quickly enough.